adambeynon/opal-dom/README.md

-opal-dom: Pure DOM library for Opal
+opal-dom: DOM library for Opal
 ===================================

 opal-dom is a dom library for opal to be used in the browser.